 Collecting customers’ contact information is likely (and should be) a part of your marketing strategy.
 Without this step, you may as well throw in the towel.

-To grow your business, you’ll likely want to utilize channels like PPC or social media to drive traffic to landing pages you’ve created on your website for the purpose of building your pipeline or email lists.
-On these pages, you’ll have lead magnets set up which will serve to entice your site visitors to give up their contact info in exchange for something free.
+To grow your business, you’ll likely want to utilize channels like PPC or social media to drive traffic to landing pages you’ve created on your website to build your pipeline or email lists.
+On these pages, you’ll have lead magnets set up to entice your site visitors to give up their contact info in exchange for something free.

 Collecting data with lead magnets

-These are things your content team will create like eBooks, white papers, demo videos, free trials, coupon codes, and other giveaways that add value for the reader.
-And while this is a great way for you to build your pipeline and increase lead generation, it also gives you access to customer data like email addresses, phone numbers, bank account details, and other data that your target audience likely wants to keep private.
+Your content team will create these things, like eBooks, white papers, demo videos, free trials, coupon codes, free templates like accounting templates, and other giveaways that add value for the reader.
+And while this is an excellent way to build your pipeline and increase lead generation, it also gives you access to customer data like email addresses, phone numbers, bank account details, and other data your target audience likely wants to keep private.

-Most people have a hard time giving away their info, as it requires a certain level of trust.
-So, if you request more personal information from your target audience in order to download the free benefits of the promotional offer you’re giving away, then you need to take steps to data security.
+Most people have difficulty giving away their info, as it requires a certain level of trust.
+So, suppose you request more personal information from your target audience to download the free benefits of the promotional offer you’re giving away.
+In that case, you need to take steps for data security.

 Empowering Mobile Employees

 Things are evolving fast, and companies are following suit!
-Initially, most of a given company’s cyber security focus would be given to the PCs in an office setting.
+Initially, most of a company’s cyber security focus would be given to PCs in an office setting.

-However, with the current increased mobility of the workforce due to remote working, focusing only on the security of the PCs in your office is apparently a waste of time as much as it’s a necessity.
+However, with the current increased mobility of the workforce due to remote working, focusing only on the security of the PCs in your office is a waste of time as much as necessary.

 Most companies are now looking to increase their levels of productivity as well as geographically expand their workforce.
 Therefore, their focus is now on empowering the mobile workforce.

-There’s no better way of increasing a company’s innovation and growth than ensuring that the remote employees are empowered (and secure).
-For many businesses, this can be a challenge as they’ll have to properly vet mobile users, deploy digital certificates to users, and then implement the correct mobile security technologies and policies.
+There’s no better way of increasing a company’s innovation and growth than ensuring that remote employees are empowered (and secure).
+This can be a challenge for many businesses as they must vet mobile users properly, deploy digital certificates to users, and then implement the correct mobile security technologies and policies.